 People could sleep well at night knowing that their savings were growing – safely and predictably – even when the markets tumbled.

 Soon, the American public began to come around to my way of thinking – or at least that’s what I believed at the time.
-People from all walks of life made initial inquiries, read up on Bank On Yourself materials, met with the specially trained advisors and then made the choice to bank on themselves.
+People from all walks of life made initial inquiries, read up on Bank On Yourself materials, met with the specially trained financial representatives and then made the choice to bank on themselves.

 Clients became our most potent marketing tool, as they began sharing the Bank On Yourself concept with their family, friends, neighbors and colleagues, as well as increasing their own commitment to this proven savings and money management philosophy.